 Is there a Buyer’s Broker?

 Lastly, this fee can also vary depending if there is a buyer’s broker involved.
 The above ranges reflect typical fees when a buyer’s broker is involved.
 If there is no buyer broker involved, these fees will typically be even lower than the values given above because there would be no commission to split.

 In Austin, for most institutional-grade transactions such as large office parks, trophy buildings, or shopping centers, many times the selling broker or brokerage firm will stipulate that brokerage fees will not be paid to the buyer’s broker.

 This is typically done because large brokerage houses have substantial databases of the most qualified buyers and would prefer to deal directly with the buyer.
 If the buyer desires representation in these situations then they would pay the buyer’s broker directly.

-In smaller transactions ($1-3 million), the broker representing the owner will generally split their fee, paid by the landlord, with the buyer broker should one exist.
+In smaller transactions ($1 to 3 million), the broker representing the owner will generally split their fee, paid by the landlord, with the buyer broker should one exist.
 This incentivizes brokers representing buyers to bring offers to the table.

 Again, this can be negotiated ahead of time with your broker and stipulated in the listing agreement.